tannewt/wa-law.org/bill/2021-22/sb/5237/S2.PL/README.md

 ## Section 404
-(1) The legislature finds that our state suffers from an extreme shortage of infant child care, impacting the ability of parents to participate in the workforce.
+1. The legislature finds that our state suffers from an extreme shortage of infant child care, impacting the ability of parents to participate in the workforce.
 Further, parents returning to work after using paid family leave to care for a new child struggle to find readily available, high quality care during a time of critical growth and brain development for young children.
 Therefore, the legislature intends to incentivize the provision of high quality infant care.

-(2) Beginning July 1, 2022, the department shall provide an infant rate enhancement for licensed or certified child care providers and birth to three early childhood education and assistance program contractors who are:
+2. Beginning July 1, 2022, the department shall provide an infant rate enhancement for licensed or certified child care providers and birth to three early childhood education and assistance program contractors who are:

-(a) Accepting state subsidy;
+    a.
+Accepting state subsidy;

-(b) In good standing with the early achievers quality rating and improvement system; and (c) Caring for a child between the ages of birth and 11 months.
+    b.
+In good standing with the early achievers quality rating and improvement system; and

+    c.
+Caring for a child between the ages of birth and 11 months.

-(3) The department must adopt rules to implement this section.
+3. The department must adopt rules to implement this section.

 ## Section 405
-(1) Subject to the availability of amounts appropriated for this specific purpose, the department shall administer early therapeutic and preventative services and programs, such as the early childhood intervention and prevention services program, and other related services for children who are:
+1. Subject to the availability of amounts appropriated for this specific purpose, the department shall administer early therapeutic and preventative services and programs, such as the early childhood intervention and prevention services program, and other related services for children who are:

-(a) Between the ages of birth and five years; and
+    a.
+Between the ages of birth and five years; and

-(b) Referred by a child welfare worker, a department of social and health services social worker, a primary care physician, a behavioral health provider, or a public health nurse due to: (i) Risk of child abuse or neglect; (ii) exposure to complex trauma; or (iii) significant developmental delays.
+    b.
+Referred by a child welfare worker, a department of social and health services social worker, a primary care physician, a behavioral health provider, or a public health nurse due to: (i) Risk of child abuse or neglect; (ii) exposure to complex trauma; or (iii) significant developmental delays.

-(2) Subject to the availability of amounts appropriated for this specific purpose, the department shall make all reasonable efforts to deliver early therapeutic and preventative services and programs statewide.
+2. Subject to the availability of amounts appropriated for this specific purpose, the department shall make all reasonable efforts to deliver early therapeutic and preventative services and programs statewide.
 These services and programs must focus first on children and families furthest from opportunity as defined by income and be delivered by programs that emphasize greater racial equity.

 ## Section 501
 > This section modifies existing section [43.216.010](/rcw/43_state_government—executive/43.216_department_of_children_youth_and_families.md).
 Here is the [modified chapter](rcw/43_state_government—executive/43.216_department_of_children_youth_and_families.md) for context.